-Each student is expected to write and defend an original research proposal during the sixth semester of residence.
-The learning objectives of the proposal are to demonstrate that the student has the ability:
+Each student is expected to write a thesis proposal before the start of the 5th semester of residence.
+The learning objectives of the thesis proposal are to demonstrate that the student has the ability:

-- to generate ideas for original research, and - to defend the methods and importance of the research - to speak effectively about chemical research to an audience of faculty and peers, and - write a report demonstrating scientific writing skills appropriate for Ph.D. work.
+- to generate ideas for 1-2 years of potential thesis research that could be done in the student's current group (possibly including collaboration with other groups, with the advisor's and other PI's permission), - to articulate the novelty of the proposed research, - to defend the methods and importance of the research, and - to write a prospective document demonstrating scientific writing skills appropriate for Ph.D. work

-Developing a proposal distinct from the thesis provides valuable experience in building on current expertise to address new research problems and convincing others of the importance and feasibility of the work, as will be needed in most careers whether the position is in academia, industry or government.
-It is also an opportunity for breadth useful for adapting to changing priorities in business or society.
+Whether the thesis proposal is actually undertaken by the student will depend on availability of the necessary resources (e.g. funding for supplies).
+Even if the project is not executed, developing a proposal provides valuable experience in building on current expertise and convincing others of the importance, innovation and feasibility of the work, as will be needed in most careers whether the position is in academia, industry or government.